Medicare Copays, Coinsurance, Deductibles, and Maximums for 2021

 - Part D Coinsurance: Depends on the plan.

-- Part D Coverage Gap limit (Catastrophic Coverage Threshold): Once you hit $6,350, you exit the Coverage Gap period and enter a Catastrophic Coverage period.
-In this period medication costs are lowered to $3.60 per generic drug or $8.95 per brand-name drug (or 5% of retail cost, whichever is greater).
+- Part D Coverage Gap limit (Catastrophic Coverage Threshold): Once you hit $6,550, you exit the Coverage Gap period and enter a Catastrophic Coverage period.
+In this period medication costs are lowered to $3.70 per generic/preferred multi-source drug or $9.20 per other drugs (or 5% of retail cost, whichever is greater).

 NOTE: Part D can be subject to late enrollment penalties which can increase the premium.